FoxComm/highlander/docs/design/discounts/discount_algebra.md

 ## Basics

-Each promotion applies it's discounts either to an order or to it's specific line items:
+Each promotion applies it's discounts either to an order or to it's line items:

 ```scala
 sealed trait PromotionType